JeringTech/Markdig.Extensions.FlexiBlocks/Specs/FlexiCodeBlocksSpecs.md

 </div>
 ````````````````````````````````

-Customize which numbers line numbering start from and the lines that line numbers are rendered for using
+Customize which numbers line number sequences start from and the lines that line numbers are rendered for using
-`FlexiCodeOptions.LineNumberRanges`:
+`FlexiCodeBlockOptions.LineNumberRanges`:
 ```````````````````````````````` example
 @{
     "renderLineNumbers": true,